valr337/NETassignment2/README.md

 chat history, or customizable user statuses).

-### !!!!
-CLI only, no GUI !!!!!

 # Instructions to run the application.

 Right click `server.py` and `client.py`

-# Other TODOS(1500-2500)
+# Other TODOS
 2. **AI-Driven Development Process** (TODO)

 `Use ChatGPT (or another generative AI tool) to assist in generating and refining code.`

-    2.1 Document the AI interaction - Prompts, response and subsequent Changes 2.2 Critique - Strengths and weaknesses and code quality
+2.1 Document the AI interaction - Prompts, response and subsequent Changes

+2.2 Critique - Strengths and weaknesses and code quality

 3. **Test Plan & Test Cases** (TODO)

 `Create a comprehensive test plan detailing how you tested each mandatory feature and your additional enhancement(s).`

 3.1 Normal flows and edge cases

 3.2 AI test cases

 3.3 Create a test case with purpose, steps, expected result and real result

 4. **Architectural Design - UML** (TODO)

-`
-Provide UML and architectural diagrams (e.g., class diagrams or module diagrams, sequence diagrams) illustrating how the client(s) and server interact, including the chat application message format, protocol, message sequencing, etc.
+`Provide UML and architectural diagrams (e.g., class diagrams or module diagrams, sequence diagrams) illustrating how the client(s) and server interact, including the chat application message format, protocol, message sequencing, etc.`
-`

-`
-Show how messages are handled, how group membership is stored, and how various commands are processed.
+`Show how messages are handled, how group membership is stored, and how various commands are processed.`
-`

-`
-In the report, discuss how/why you arrived at (or evolved from) ChatGPT’s initial design suggestions.
+`In the report, discuss how/why you arrived at (or evolved from) ChatGPT’s initial design suggestions.`
-`

 5. **Video demonstration** (TODO)

+6. **Report** (TODO)

 # Group members